euyuil/android-weibo-runtime/README.md

         WeiboConfig.reset("your_client_id", "your_client_secret");

- 2. Then, replace all the occurrence of `com.euyuil` to your own authority.
+ 2. Then, replace all the occurrence of `com.euyuil` with your own authority.
 Remember, this is **very important**, otherwise you might get conflicts with other applications.

  3. Compile this project and install the APK to your Android device.